jsiegenthaler/hueget/README.md

 For full details of the control capabilities, please see the [official Philips Hue API reference](https://developers.meethue.com/develop/hue-api/).
 An [alternative reference](http://www.burgestrand.se/hue-api/) also exists.

-# Finding your light ids
+# Finding your Light ids
 You need to know the light id of the light you wish to control.
 Go to http://192.168.x.x/api/yourPhilipsHueApiKey/lights.
 You will see a responce that looks like this (truncated here for brevity):
 ```